By KENDRA HURLEY

 A year ago, for instance, when Colon started at WHEDco and first visited the program, she watched with horror as Uddin’s assistant wiped each child’s runny nose with the same tissue.
 Now the assistant uses individual baby wipes.
 An improvement, says Colon, and for the most part she’s no longer worried about the children’s health.
 “But educationally I’m very worried,” she says.

 It can be challenging for any provider to engage kids of a wide age range, so Colon and Swearing have learned upon entering a home to quickly gauge whether the needs of not only the oldest but also the youngest child are being met.
-But here, at Acorn Tree, it’s not clear that anyone’s developmental needs are getting addressed.
-The children aren’t getting the back and forth with caretakers they need for mastering language, says Colon.
+But here, at Acorn Tree, it’s not clear that anyone’s developmental needs are being addressed.
+The children aren’t receiving the back and forth with caretakers they need for mastering language, says Colon.
 They aren’t getting that stimulation crucial to their development.

 The EarlyLearn reform was, in theory, designed to help with this.
 Several months ago, Uddin acquired the Creative Curriculum.
 (She purchased it for $100, as WHEDco requires.)
 But at this site visit, when asked where it is, she smiles and says she can’t remember.
 Colon suspects it is still pristine in its cellophane wrapper.
-And though Uddin claims to have especially enjoyed a recent WHEDco training on healthy eating, the lessons taught there seem lost on today’s lunch menu of macaroni and cheese only.
+And though Uddin claims to have especially enjoyed a recent training on healthy eating, the lessons taught there seem lost on today’s lunch menu of macaroni and cheese only.

 It doesn’t help that Uddin’s motivation for starting up a daycare is uninspired.
 “I wanted to work but my husband wouldn’t let me work outside the home,” she explains, her husband nodding agreement.